junxit/us-congress-bills-114/metadata.md

 - 2016-07-13 — Mr. Chaffetz asked unanimous consent to discharge from committee and consider.
 - 2016-07-13 — On passage Passed without objection. (text: CR H4875-4876)
 - 2016-07-13 — Passed/agreed to in House: On passage Passed without objection.(text: CR H4875-4876)
+- 2016-07-14 — Passed/agreed to in Senate: Received in the Senate, read twice, considered, read the third time, and passed without amendment by Unanimous Consent.(consideration: CR S5185)
+- 2016-07-14 — Received in the Senate, read twice, considered, read the third time, and passed without amendment by Unanimous Consent. (consideration: CR S5185)